Snaatak-Infra-Titans/sprint-0/Applications/Golang/Documentation/Golang_Intro.md

 ## 5. Golang Execution Model

-Golang follows a simple compilation and execution process:
 <img width="1420" height="708" alt="image" src="https://github.com/user-attachments/assets/48496e1a-c501-4d29-ac6d-01d8f4cf299c" />

 1. **Source Code (.go file)**
-   - Written by the developer

 2. **Go Compiler**
-   - Converts source code into machine-level binary

 3. **Binary Executable**
-   - Runs directly on the operating system

-Unlike languages like Java, Go does not require a virtual machine or interpreter.
-It produces a standalone executable file.

-### Key Advantage:

-- No external runtime required
-- Faster execution
-- Easy deployment

 ---

 ## 6. Concurrency in Golang (Goroutines & Channels)

-Concurrency is one of the most powerful features of Golang.

 ### 6.1 Goroutines